qteatime/kate/docs/installation.md

   - Intel/AMD 32-bit processors: `kate-win32-ia32.zip`;
   - ARM 64-bit processors (e.g.: Microsoft SQ1): `kate-win32-arm64.zip`;
 - Extract the zip somewhere in your computer;
-  - You can right-click the folder and choose `Extract all...`;
+  - You can right-click the file and choose `Extract all...`;
 - Run `Kate.exe`.

 On Linux: